 If Jesus was the final sacrifice, why will the sacrificial system be restored in the messianic age?

-Finally, the New Testament emphatically claims that the animal sacrificial system never could atone for sin in any permanent way.13 The only purpose of the animal sacrificial system, the Book of Hebrews claims, was a foreshadowing Jesus’ death on the cross.14
+Finally, the New Testament emphatically claims that the animal sacrificial system never could atone for sin in any permanent way. ((Hebrews 10:4 claims that the animal sacrificial system had no lasting value.
+“For it is not possible that the blood of bulls and goats could take away sins,” the epistle insists.
+This was a necessary assertion for the author of Hebrews because if the animal sacrifices really worked, why was Jesus’ death necessary?
+It should have been sufficient to keep bringing animal offerings.))
+The only purpose of the animal sacrificial system, the Book of Hebrews claims, was a foreshadowing Jesus’ death on the cross. ((Hebrews 10:1))

 The New Testament, therefore, repeatedly declares that Jesus was the final sacrifice for all time, and there would no longer be any future need for the return of the animal sacrificial system.
 In his most influential epistle, Paul states,